Wearing a face covering - more information

 - be worn below the mouth and nose

-Straps should not be crossed to provide a snugger fit as this provides a gap at the side for air to escape.
+Straps should not be crossed to provide a snugger fit as this provides a gap at the side for air to escape or enter.
 Instead tie a knot in the strings to make them shorter.

 - always wash or sanitise your hands before putting on or taking off a face covering and avoid touching your face when wearing one.
 If you do touch your face covering, wash or sanitise your hands immediately afterwards